Reason Rally

-The first Reason Rally was a public gathering for secularism and religious skepticism held on the National Mall in Washington, D.C. on March 24, 2012.
+The first Reason Rally was a public gathering for secularism and religious skepticism held on the National Mall in Washington, D.C., on March 24, 2012.
 The rally was sponsored by major atheistic and secular organizations of the United States and was regarded as a "Woodstock for atheists and skeptics".
 A second Reason Rally was held June 4, 2016 at the Lincoln Memorial in Washington, D.C.

 Speakers and performers at the first rally included biologist Richard Dawkins, physicist Lawrence M. Krauss, musician Tim Minchin, MythBusters co-host Adam Savage, actor-comedian Eddie Izzard, Paul Provenza, PZ Myers, Jessica Ahlquist, Dan Barker, and magician James Randi, and others.
 The punk rock band Bad Religion performed and other notables (Rep. Pete Stark, Sen. Tom Harkin, comedian Bill Maher, magician Penn Jillette) addressed the crowd by video link.
 Participants recited the Pledge of Allegiance, deliberately omitting the phrase "under God", which was added by the U.S. Congress in 1954.
 Veterans of the U.S. Armed Forces were represented, and a retired Army colonel, Kirk Lamb, led veterans in an affirmation of their secular military oaths.
 Speakers urged those assembled to contact local and national representatives and ask them to support church-state separation, science education, marriage equality for gays and lesbians, and ending government support of faith-based organizations, among other causes.

 According to the official website of the first rally, the aim of the Reason Rally was to "unify, energize, and embolden secular people nationwide, while dispelling the negative opinions held by so much of American society."
 The website had predicted it would be "the largest secular event in world history."
 The Atlantic said 20,000 people were in attendance.
 Religion News Service said 8,000–10,000.
 The documentary The Unbelievers says that over 30,000 people attended the rally.
 There are no official crowd estimates of events on the Mall.

-The second rally, the Reason Rally for 2016, was billed as "a celebration of fact-driven public policy, the value of critical thinking, and the voting power of secular Americans".
-The weekend of the Rally included advocacy events and conference sessions.
-The expected crowd attendance was 30,000 but only about 15,000 to 20,000 actually attended the rally, according to the organizer's estimate.
+The second Reason Rally (2016) was billed as "a celebration of fact-driven public policy, the value of critical thinking, and the voting power of secular Americans".
+The weekend of the Rally included advocacy events and conference sessions, while the crowd attending the rally itself numbered around 15,000 according to organizers.

-Purpose of the first rally
+2012 Reason Rally

+Goals and planning

-According to the first rally's official website, the event had three main goals:
+The rally's official website outlined three main goals: